pthieu/go-aws-get-parameter/README.md

 ### AWS SSM Go Binary

 This compiles code so that you can use a binary to get AWS SSM secrets without having to install anything else.
+If you want to build, make sure you have docker installed.

 ### Usage